kercre123/jank-escape-pod/README.md

 This repo has a chipper which has my voice processing code and is from an older tree.
 The "intent graph" feature seemed to break it a bit.

-vector-cloud is the program running on Vector himself
+vector-cloud is the program running on Vector himself which takes the mic stream and pushes it to a chipper instance.

 This also contains a vector-cloud which is also from an older tree and is modified a little bit to allow for a custom cert.
 This allows Vector to communicate with your custom chipper.